Jonioss/Certainty-Circuit-Java/README.md

 ### Custom Circuit Implementation

 In order to implement a custom circuit, the user should do so outside of the Main public method.
-Example code for implementing a custom circuit is shown below:
+Example code for implementing a custom circuit with integer inputs is shown below:
 ```
 Gate circuit(int in1, int in2) throws Exception{